YumaWorks/yangpp/docs/source/yangpp/problem-statement.rst

 must specify the final schema tree.
 It is not easy to construct path expressions that are position-independent.

+Readers and writers must attempt to understand a data model by following the groupings, while referencing YANG tree diagrams to understand the schema tree that would result from the expansionafter 'uses', 'augment', and 'deviation' statements are all considered.

-If YANG was more object-oriented it would be easier to build and maintain reusable software that used the data models derived from the YANG modules.
+YANG would be much easier to use if readers and writers could work with the data model at the appropriate abstaction layer.

 Problems With Groupings